Wednesday, March 20, 2013

 In 1961, there were about eighteen official luncheons and dinners for foreign leaders, such as this one for Prime Minister Ikeda of Japan in June.

 The cookbook Mastering the Art of French Cooking was published in August 1961.
 Written by Julia Child, in collaboration with Simone Beck and Louisette Berthold, it quickly became a best seller.
-“I was lucky the Kennedys were in the White House…and Jackie hired French chef Rene Verdon to cook for them,” Child recounted.
+“I was lucky the Kennedys were in the White House…and Jackie hired French chef Rene Verdon to cook for them,” Child recalled.
 “Suddenly everyone was interested in French cuisine.”

-During the Kennedy years, the White House became known for its “luxurious air of informality” in showcasing the best of the performing arts.
-After this state dinner, Metropolitan Opera stars Roberta Peters and Jerome Hines performed selections from The Barber of Seville and Porgy and Bess in the East Room.
+During the Kennedy years, the White House was known for its “luxurious air of informality,” highlighting the finest in the performing arts.
+Following this state dinner, Metropolitan Opera stars Roberta Peters and Jerome Hines performed selections from “The Barber of Seville” and “Porgy and Bess” in the East Room.

-After several long stays at the family summer home in Hyannis Port, Jackie returned to Washington in October of 1961 and once again became active in planning social events at the White House.
-“She crawled on the floor among diagrams as she arranged the complex seating,” recalled journalist Hugh Sidey.
-“She went over the menus minutely.”
-To make the dinner conversations more stimulating, she mixed politicians and statesmen with artists, writers, and entertainers.
-Actors from the American Shakespeare Festival Theater of Stratford, Connecticut performed after this state dinner for President Ibrahim Abboud of Sudan.
+After several prolonged stays at the family summer home in Hyannis Port, Jackie returned to Washington in October 1961 and resumed her active role in planning social events at the White House.
+Journalist Hugh Sidey recalled, She crawled on the floor among diagrams as she arranged the complex seating.
+She scrutinized the menus meticulously.
+To foster more engaging dinner conversations, she intermingled politicians and statesmen with artists, writers, and entertainers.
+Following this state dinner for President Ibrahim Abboud of Sudan, actors from the American Shakespeare Festival Theater of Stratford, Connecticut, performed.

 Confidant in his ability to handle the press, President Kennedy hosted a number of luncheons for out-of-town editors and publishers.
 The one below was held for newspaper executives from Missouri.